whs/streaming/README.md

-# awkwin's Streamer 2.0
+# awkwin's Streamer 3.0

 This is streamer used to stream anime on [madoka.whs.in.th](http://madoka.whs.in.th/streaming/).
-It supports any video URL (even that hosted on other origin server) and Flash Live Streaming server (requires additional hackery)

-This is a product of quick 'n dirty hack in two days plus few other patches.
-Don't expect much from it.
+It use [videojs](https://videojs.com) as the backend.

 ## Dependencies